Martin-Pitt/graceful-recovery/README.md

 	"meta": {
 		"at": Number, // Timestamp in milliseconds
 		"reason": "shutdown" || "autosave" || "uncaught-exception"
+		"error"?: {
+			"stack": "Error: oops at somewhere.js",
+			"message": "oops"
+		}
 	},
 	"state": ‹value› || [‹value›, …] // Any value returned by snapshot or array of values for multiple snapshot handlers }
 ```

+If the reason was an uncaught-exception the error will be passed along to the `meta.error`.
+Which you could report the next restart if you wanted to.

 For example if a `{ foo: 'bar.‹random number›' }` snapshot was given to the module during a shutdown: